Skip to main content

 The most common scenario is extended travel or temporary residence outside Quebec.
 When a vehicle owner travels internationally or temporarily relocates to another province for work or personal reasons, they may need to authorize a family member, friend, or property manager to handle vehicle registration renewal, address updates, licence plate sticker renewal, or other SAAQ administrative tasks in their absence.
 Without a valid power of attorney, the SAAQ will not permit anyone other than the registered owner to perform these transactions.

 Illness or physical disability is another frequent reason.
 When a vehicle owner is hospitalized, recovering from surgery, or has mobility limitations that prevent them from visiting a SAAQ service point, a vehicle power of attorney enables a trusted person to complete the necessary administrative steps without the owner's physical presence.
-This ensures continuity of vehicle registration and avoids penalties for late renewal.
+This confirms continuity of vehicle registration and avoids penalties for late renewal.

 Corporate fleet management commonly relies on vehicle powers of attorney.
 A company that owns multiple vehicles may authorize an employee, office manager, or fleet management company to handle all SAAQ registrations, renewals, and administrative updates on behalf of the corporate entity.
 This avoids the need for a company officer or director to personally attend every SAAQ transaction, which is particularly important for businesses with large vehicle fleets.